SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers

 Instead, we propose \emph{activation decomposition}.
-As shown in Figure~\ref{fig:act_decomp}, we quantize the activation and form a residual, $Act = Q(Act) + \Delta$, then re-quantize $\Delta$ and add it back, yielding $Q(Act)+Q(\Delta)$ as a closer approximation to $Act$ using a single low-precision format.
-Since decomposition applies only to activations, the parameter count is unchanged and a linear layer becomes $Act\cdot W+b \approx \bigl(Q(Act)+Q(\Delta)\bigr)W + b$.
-The modulation layer in Open-Sora~2.0 is particularly suitable because its activation is a single \emph{vector}, making the extra re-quantization cheap.
+As shown in Figure~\ref{fig:act_decomp}, we quantize the activation, forming residual $\Delta$ where $Act = Q(Act) + \Delta$, then re-quantize $\Delta$ to obtain $Q(Act)+Q(\Delta)$ as a closer approximation to $Act$ using the same low-precision format.
+Since decomposition applies only to activations, the parameter count remains unchanged and a linear layer is approximated as $Act\cdot W+b \approx \bigl(Q(Act)+Q(\Delta)\bigr)W + b$.
+The modulation layer in Open-Sora~2.0 is particularly suitable because its activation is a single \emph{vector}, incurring negligible re-quantization overhead.

-For \emph{matrix} activations, decomposing all tokens increases the effective bitwidth (two 4-bit values per token, $\approx 8$ bits plus overhead).
-We therefore apply decomposition only to one salient token per tile (e.g., $1\times4$ tokens).
-Concretely, we score candidates by their mean attention score ($Q\cdot K^{\mathsf T}$) to a local spatiotemporal neighborhood and select the highest-scoring token in each tile.
-Since raw scores can cancel due to negative values, we treat \emph{temporal} and \emph{spatial} / \emph{3D} attention differently: we use ReLU for temporal attention to focus on positively aligned aggregation links across frames, while using $\mathrm{ABS}(|\cdot|)$ for spatial / 3D attention since both positive and negative responses can be informative (similarity vs.\ contrast).
-Moreover, in some layers, allocating the salient token budget to the \emph{conditional} CFG branch can be more effective than splitting it evenly across conditional and unconditional branches.
+For \emph{matrix} activations, decomposing all tokens is costly, substantially increasing the effective bitwidth (two 4-bit values per token, $\approx 8$ bits plus metadata).
+We therefore apply decomposition only to one salient token per tile, where a tile is a local group of tokens.
+Concretely, we score candidates by their mean pre-softmax attention score ($Q\cdot K^{\mathsf T}$) with respect to a local spatiotemporal neighborhood and select the highest-scoring token in each tile.
+To prevent large negative scores from canceling meaningful correlations, we use ReLU for temporal attention to focus on positive attention connections across frames, while using ABS for spatial / 3D attention since both positive and negative responses can be informative (similarity and contrast).
+Furthermore, in some layers, allocating the salient token budget exclusively to the \emph{conditional} CFG branch proves more effective than splitting it evenly across conditional and unconditional branches.
 Detailed evaluation is provided in Appendix~\ref{app:salient_token}.